Private vs. Public LLMs: What CTOs Need to Know

 Public LLMs—think OpenAI’s GPT-4, Google’s Gemini, or Anthropic’s Claude—live in a vendor’s cloud, trained on enormous general-purpose corpora and exposed through an API.
 They offer:

 But you implicitly accept the provider’s policies, rate limits, and geographic hosting.
-Even with enterprise controls, your prompts and outputs transit vendor infrastructure, and fine-tuning options may be limited or expensive.
+Even with enterprise controls in public companies, your prompts and outputs transit vendor infrastructure, and fine-tuning options may be limited or expensive (and maybe even non-compliant).

 Private LLMs: Custom Fortresses

-A private model is one you host—either fully on-premises or inside your own cloud tenancy.
+A private model—the backbone of any custom LLM or private AI strategy—is one you host—either fully on-premises or inside your own cloud tenancy.
 You might train it from scratch, but more often you’ll start with an open-weights foundation model (e.g., Llama 3, Mistral) and fine-tune on proprietary data.
 What you gain:

 Key Decision Axes for CTOs